Here’s a list of our favourite hikes near London.

 Hiking near London isn’t as uncommon as it sounds, the city’s surrounding areas have some hidden gems, and some can be reached, explored and returned from before the day is out.
 Here are some of our favourites to head out of the concrete jungle and return to the city refreshed and revitalised:

 This 13.8-mile hike provides some of the most beautiful coastal views in the country, owing in no small part to the white cliffs of the Seven Sisters and Beachy Head, where weather permitting you can jump in for a swim.
 You’ll also be treated to views of the Cuckmere Haven river valley.
 If you have extra time on your hands the valley itself is a visual diamond with the Cuckmere River a particularly beautiful feature.
 The Seaford to Eastbourne route has regularly been called the best hike in south east England.
-With Seaford only a half hour journey from Victoria station, it’s just a stone’s throw away!
+With Seaford only a half hour journey from Victoria station so is very close to London!

 If woodlands are your thing, this is the hike for you.
 The beautiful woodland trails of the Ashridge Estate offer a seasonally dependent blend of colours and visual charm.
 The six-mile hike beginning at the Ashridge Estate Visitor centre offers an entry level hike with marked paths.
 You may even be lucky and spot some deer among the rich wildlife of the Estate or bluebells if you come at the right time of year.

 At nearly two hours away this one is a longer journey, but certainly a rewarding one.
 There's a train from London Euston to Berkhamsted, then the bus line 29, 30 or 31 from Berkhamsted, Kings Road, to Ashridge, Monument Drive.

 With a route running past the largest vineyard in the country, the Denbies Wine Estate, those who like to stop for a tipple on their walks are in luck.
 Though it would be wise to plan ahead to align your hike with their tasting events!